 Added sugar is in nearly everything.
 One review of the consumer packaged food market revealed that over 80% of all goods contained added sugar.

-A close friend of mine was worried about me gave me a few hundred bucks if I agreed to try the ketogenic diet—a diet comprising of extremely little carbohydrate intake (which, because sugars are a carb, means no sugar).
+A close friend of mine that was worried about me gave me a few hundred bucks if I agreed to try the ketogenic diet—a diet consisting of extremely little carbohydrate intake (which, because sugars are a carb, means no sugar).
 I tried it out for about two months.
 I switched from beer to hard alcohol and limited my carbohydrate intake to under about 20g a day.
 My alcohol consumption likely even increased due to the fact it became my treat in place of a sugary dessert each night.
 I didn’t even necessarily switch to healthy food either, I consumed more than a healthy amount of red meats and saturated fats.
-After two months, I went to the doctor and found that my blood pressure had returned to a healthy level, I had dropped about 15 pounds, and my triglycerides had dropped to under a 150mg/dl.
+After two months, I went to the doctor and found that my blood pressure had returned to a healthy level, I had dropped about 15 pounds, and my triglycerides had dropped to under 150mg/dl.

 While this is hardly a scientific study as I was the only participant (n=1), what was so interesting about this experiment was that I had not altered my drinking habits at all.
 At 21+ drinks a week, I found that I could reduce my triglyceride levels to a healthy level by merely cutting out simple carbohydrates and added sugars.
-In the below section you will see why this was so effective at reducing my blood triglycerides (and through extension, my liver fat percentage) through a process of hindering something called de novo lipogenesis.
+In the below section, you will see why this was so effective at reducing my blood triglycerides (and through extension, my liver fat percentage) through a process of hindering something called de novo lipogenesis.